R-A-exe/password-generator/README.md

 ## High-Level Description

-A password generator that provides a randomly generated password given certain criteria.
+Provide a randomly generated password given certain criteria.

 ![Screenshot](assets/screenshot.png)

 ## Criteria

-The password takes in 5 criteria from the user through a prompt and 4 alerts:
+The generator takes in 5 criteria from the user through a prompt and 4 alerts:

     1- The size of the password: the user must enter a number between 8 and 128; any other value will cause the prompt to loop;
     2- Lowercase letters: using the alert buttons, the user will indicate if lowercase letters are to be included in the password;